 - Thomas Crawford‘s 1976 album The Peak Experience was recorded, in part, at Track, and one of two rather collectible albums for Bethesda boutique label, Integrated Performance Systems International Incorporated (e.g.,$216 paid for this LP at auction in 2015).

-- The very first release by DC Star — rockers from Clinton, Maryland, who were active in the 1970s and ’80s — was recorded at Track and released by Secant in 1976.
+- The very first release by DC Star — rockers from Clinton, Maryland, who were active in the 1970s and ’80s — was recorded at Track and released by Caltrick Simone‘s Secant label in 1976.

-- In 1976, Del McCoury & The Dixie Pals would record three tracks at Track (including “Foggy River“) that would later enjoy release on 1991’s Classic Bluegrass CD compilation.
+- In 1976, Del McCoury & The Dixie Pals recorded three songs at Track (“Foggy River” + “Standing On The Mountain” + “Two More Years“), with audio engineering assistance from Obie O’Brien and Gerry Wyckoff, among others.
+These three tracks would later find release on 1991’s Classic Bluegrass CD compilation.

-- Country Gentlemen‘s gospel album, Calling My Children Home, was recorded at Track between April, 1976 – August, 1977 (kick-off tune: “Place Prepared for Me“), as was 1976’s Joe’s Last Train and no doubt other albums released on Rebel Records (founded in Mt.
-Rainier, Maryland).
+- Country Gentlemen‘s gospel album, Calling My Children Home, was recorded between April, 1976 and August, 1977 at Track (kick-off tune: “Place Prepared for Me“), as was 1976’s Joe’s Last Train and no doubt other albums released on Rebel Records (founded in Mt.
+Rainier, Maryland by Dick Freeland).
+Both of these albums from the progressive bluegrass group — Charlie Waller, Doyle Lawson, Mike Auldridge, Bill Holden, and Bill Yates — would be issued in Japan soon after their release in the US.

 - Karen Goldberg‘s very first release – “The Music Keeps Me Going” b/w “No Fool Like An Old Fool” – ended up being the final 45 for DC-based Secant Records in 1977.